WeiChienHsu/DynamoDB_Note/aws-morden-application/README.md

 - The `Amazon API Gateway API also requires a new role` that permits the API to invoke the PutRecord API within Kinesis Firehose for each received API request.

+---

+## Copy the Streaming Service Code

+---

+## Update the Lambda Function Package and Code

+---

+## Creating the Streaming Service Stack

+### Create an S3 Bucket for Lambda Function Code Packages

+### Use the SAM CLI to Package your Code for Lambda

+---

+## Emmiting Mysfit Profile Clicks to the Stream

+### Update the Website Content

+### Push the New Site Version to S3

+To view the records that have been processed, they will arrive in the destination S3 bucket created as part of your MythicalMysfitsStreamingStack.
+Visit the S3 console here and explore the bucket you created for the streaming records (it will be prefixed with mythicalmysfitsstreamings-clicksdestinationbucket)

 ***